AKwoKWH/WhatsAPI/README.md

 The thing about WhatsApp, is not only the lack of an API with easy REST calls to urls, it's that they actually don't want APIs at all, not even made by users.
 Because of this, a lot of APIs work for a while, until WhatsApp identifies a certain user as a bot and bans that phone number.

-Because of this, to make a bot that avoids being detected, one must make the bot extremely hard to differenciate from a human.
+Exactly to avoid being detected, I decided to make something that works as close as posible to a human.
 And this is exactly what WhatsAPI does.
 Almost every interaction between WhatsAPI and the WhatsApp web application, is made almost like a human would do, and those that are not exactly what a human would do, are almost certainly undetectable by WhatsApp, however everything WhatsAPI does, can be done by a human too using just the keyboard and a brain.

+## To-Do List

+### Beta

+- [x] HTML-Surveillor Chrome Extension
+- [x] Parsing and scrapping of web app's HTML
+- [x] Identification of new messages
+- [x] Sending of messages
+- [x] Reception of messages to send
+- [ ] Automatically check contacts with unread messages
+- [ ] Making an actual console UI
+- [ ] Setting up a VM as a dedicated working desktop

+### v1

+- [ ] Usage of PyAutoGUI mouse control and screen image finding
+- [ ] HTTP server to use requests as a method of sending and receving data instead of json files
+- [ ] Database to save processed messages

+##